Definition of MySQL CTE

 Here the cte_name is the name of the common table expression.
 The cte_name is followed by the columns to be selected.
 Further, the condition to select the columns is defined within the braces.
 So, now we will try to put this in our table and discuss further details of common table expressions.

-We will be considering the Country table from the sample data base.
+We will be considering the Country table from the sample database.
 We have 239 countries listed in this table.
-The below given screenshot is a part of the table.
+The below-given screenshot is a part of the table.
 Let’s try to write a query with CTE from this big table for easy access to a defined temporary data set.

 select * from country order by Continent;

-How CTE Works in MySQL?
+How does CTE work in MySQL?

 Query: